R2-Gaussian: Rectifying Radiative Gaussian Splatting for Tomographic Reconstruction

 1Australian National University, 2Johns Hopkins University, 3University of Technology Sydney

-R2-Gaussian is a 3DGS-based framework for fast CT reconstruction.
+A 3DGS-based framework for fast and direct CT reconstruction.

 Abstract

 3D Gaussian splatting (3DGS) has shown promising results in image rendering and surface reconstruction.
 However, its potential in volumetric reconstruction tasks, such as X-ray computed tomography, remains under-explored.
 This paper introduces R2-Gaussian, the first 3DGS-based framework for sparse-view tomographic reconstruction.
 By carefully deriving X-ray rasterization functions, we discover a previously unknown integration bias in the standard 3DGS formulation, which hampers accurate volume retrieval.
 To address this issue, we propose a novel rectification technique via refactoring the projection from 3D to 2D Gaussians.
 Our new method presents three key innovations: (1) introducing tailored Gaussian kernels, (2) extending rasterization to X-ray imaging, and (3) developing a CUDA-based differentiable voxelizer.
-Extensive experiments demonstrate that our method outperforms state-of-the-art approaches by 0.93 dB in PSNR and 0.014 in SSIM.
-Crucially, it delivers high-quality results in 3 minutes, which is 12x faster than NeRF-based methods and on par with traditional algorithms.
-The superior performance and rapid convergence of our method highlight its practical value.
+Experiments on synthetic and real-world datasets demonstrate that our method outperforms state-of-the-art approaches in accuracy and efficiency.
+Crucially, it delivers high-quality results in 4 minutes, which is 12x faster than NeRF-based methods and on par with traditional algorithms.

 Pipeline